 Estimated Completion Time: 1 hour

-This program is supported through an unrestricted educational grant from Bracco Diagnostics, Inc.
+Made possible through an unrestricted educational grant from Bracco Diagnostics, Inc.

 This program is intended for: Radiologists, Other MD's, Radiologic Technologists, Radiology Administrators and related Imaging Professionals.

 There is no cost to participate in this program.

 Upon completion of this CME activity the healthcare provider should be able to: